International Applicants

 Harrow International School New York acknowledges and respects the value and global perspectives that international students offer.
 With that in mind, we strive to attract students from a wide range of backgrounds.

-Submitting a formal inquiry now will ensure you are contacted promptly when we launch applications for international students to join our founding families in January 2026.
+Submitting a formal inquiry now will ensure you are contacted promptly when we launch applications for international students.

 International applicants follow the same process as US applicants detailed here.